-I frequently have people write to me about their marriage challenges.
-Ignoring the problem, or letting resentment and bitterness build up, only makes things worse.
+I frequently have people write to me or talk to me about their marriage challenges.
 One of the first steps is usually having that conversation you don’t want to have.
-I find myself often recommending a similar template for beginning a difficult conversation with your spouse, and I’m sharing that here.
+I often recommend a similar template for beginning a difficult conversation with your spouse, and I’m sharing that here.

-Here are some of those principles.
-And following are some examples of what to say as you begin.
+Here are some of those principles, along with some examples of what to say as you begin.

 Making a Difficult Conversation Successful

 - Choose the setting.
 Time and place matter.
-Intentionally choose the setting that will allow your spouse to hear you most effectively.
+Intentionally choose the setting that will allow your spouse to be best able to hear you most effectively.
 Don’t try to talk when your spouse is tired, upset, angry, distracted, or hungry.
 Plan a time such as Saturday morning over coffee, or an evening when the kids are occupied elsewhere.